mmatczuk/go-http-tunnel/README.md

 Copyright (C) 2017 Michał Matczuk

 This project is distributed under the AGPL-3 license.
 See the [LICENSE](https://github.com/mmatczuk/go-http-tunnel/blob/master/LICENSE) file for details.
-If you need an enterprice license contact me directly.
+If you need an enterprise license contact me directly.